 On Sunday evenings during the school year there is a Roman Catholic Mass on campus.
+Protestant prayer service is also offered on campus.
 Students of other religious denominations may contact the Office of Campus Ministry for information concerning the location of a church or synagogue in Manchester.
 The Office of Campus Ministry provides personal and spiritual direction, religious instruction and sacramental preparation.

-Our staff consists of a full-time Catholic chaplain/director of Campus Ministry and a part-time Jewish student advisor.
+Our staff consists of a full-time Catholic chaplain/director of Campus Ministry and a volunteer Jewish student advisor.
 Their hours are posted outside the Campus Ministry Office in the Student Center.